 Paul L. Armstrong, AIA

 A licensed architect since 1991, Paul Armstrong earned his Bachelors degree in Architecture from the University of Illinois, Urbana-Champaign in 1986.
 During his junior year he studied at the Ecole Des Beaux Arts in Versailles, France.
 He spent a significant amount of time traveling and studying throughout both Western and Eastern Europe.
 While in school, Paul earned numerous design awards including the coveted Earl Prize first place finish for the 1985 James-Stirling Competition in England.
 In 1987 he won the Aspiring Young Architect Award in Chicago from the American Institute of Architects, (AIA).
-By the year 2000, Paul received his MBA and then acquired his Illinois Real Estate Broker’s license.
+By the year 2000, Paul received his MBA and then acquired his Illinois Real Estate Broker’s license and became a life long member of the AIA.

 As a Real Estate Broker Paul has a wealth of knowledge in the market and what best creates value including using those special features which will help to sell a home.
 Many of Pauls ideas and thoughts can be found on his personal blog.